8 Essential Foot Care Tips for Improved Health in Seniors

 Prevent this type of potentially life-threatening condition by “floating the heels” — propping the ankles up so the feet rest suspended in the air without touching anything.

-5. Get properly fitting footwear
+5. Get properly fitting shoes

 When was the last time they had their feet measured and sized by a specialist prior to buying shoes?